moskomule/cuda-server/README.md

 # cuda-server

-This is an easily installable `cuda-server`.
-You can access it via ssh.
+This is an easily installable `cuda-server` for reproductivity.

+You can access it via ssh as a server.

 ## Prerequirements

 * docker
 * nvidia-docker

-## Usage
+## Build Images

 ```
 git clone https://github.com/moskomule/cuda-server